saeed-anwar/saeed-anwar.github.io/index.md

 * Paper accepted in Pattern Recognition.
 [Jan'21]
 * An article accepted in MVA.
 [Dec'20]
 * A paper accepted in WACV.
 [Nov'20]
+* Visiting Fellow at University of Technology Sydney.
+[Oct'20]
 * An Oral paper accepted in ICONIP.
 [Sept'20]
 * A paper hit-on in IEEE TPAMI.
 [Aug'20]
 * A paper accepted in Signal Processing: Image Communication.
 [July'20]